aRczi137/Teritorymap/README.md

 ## 🎯 Overview

-**Alliance Map Manager** is a web-based interactive map tool designed for strategic territory management in gaming communities.
+**Alliance Map Manager** is a web-based interactive map tool designed for strategic territory management in Dark War Survival game.
 It allows players to visualize, assign, and track territorial control across alliances with a maximum of **8 territories per alliance**.

 ### Key Highlights
 - ✅ **87 unique territories** with level-based strategic value (LVL 1-6)